 Summertime in Vermont is known for scenic drives, delicious maple syrup, and covered bridges.
 Northern Vermont contrasts the cultured city of Burlington and the quaint town of Stowe at the foot of Mount Mansfield with stunning natural landscapes.
-Below we cover some of the best vacation ideas followed by a summer weekend in Vermont itinerary.
+Below we cover some of the best vacation ideas with a summer weekend in Vermont itinerary.

 Getting There, Route 100